What Mercata does

 Ready before the question lands.

 A new 10-K lands.
 Two hundred pages.
-Your CIO reacted in chat with an "eyes" emoji — meaning I'll be asking about this, and soon.
+Your CIO reacted in chat with an "eyes" emoji, meaning they'll be asking about this soon.
 It's yours to analyze before they do.

 Mercata has already read it.
-By the time you sit down, the five percent that's actually new is identified — including a quietly-revised number in the segment notes and a new risk factor on customer concentration, both of which affect your thesis.
-The brief is there, tied back to your holdings, your thesis, and the history with the name.
+By the time you sit down, the new five percent is identified: a quietly-revised number in segment notes, a new risk factor on customer concentration.
+The brief ties back to your holdings, your thesis, the name's history.

 In practice — 02